mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-When sending RTCP packets in QUIC datagrams this implies that a packet may not be immediately transmitted as it is subject to queuing and multiplexing with RTP packets and subject to congestion control.
+When sending RTCP packets in QUIC datagrams this implies that a packet may not be immediately transmitted as it is subject to queuing and multiplexing with RTP packets and subject to QUIC congestion control.
 This means that a sending timestamp added to an RTCP packet, e.g., in an SR packet, may differ in unforeseeable ways from the actual time when the packet gets sent into the network while these are usually fairly close to each other for RTP-over-UDP.
 Effectively, we have a